ntk148v/awesome-stars/README.md

 - [osic-clouds](https://github.com/osic/osic-clouds) - Docs and more about each of the clouds.
 - [docker-systemd](https://github.com/solita/docker-systemd) - systemd-enabled versions of Docker base images
 - [arc-kde](https://github.com/PapirusDevelopmentTeam/arc-kde) - Arc KDE customization
-- [fisher](https://github.com/jorgebucaran/fisher) - The plugin manager for fish-shell
+- [fisher](https://github.com/jorgebucaran/fisher) - A package manager for the fish shell
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fishshell Framework.
 - [fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
 - [minideb](https://github.com/bitnami/minideb) - A small image based on Debian designed for use in containers